wdi-atx-10/unit-1-project/option-2-about-me/README.md

 Your work must:

 - Use semantic markup for HTML and CSS, adhering to best practices.
-- Use Flexbox to create a multi-column layout.
+- Use Bootstrap and/or Flexbox to create a multi-column layout.
 - Be completely responsive.
-- Include separate HTML/CSS /JavaScript files.
+- Include separate HTML/CSS/JavaScript files.
 - Stick with the KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
 - Use JavaScript or jQuery for DOM manipulation.
 - Be deployed and accessible online.